AndreaDejanGrande/Triglav/doc/MINING.md

 is highly dependent on the GPU, but they can start actually DECREASING your hashrate, or even worse, start producing garbage with HW errors skyrocketing, or locking up the system altogether.
-Note that if you do NOT specify an intensity, sgminer uses dynamic mode which is designed to minimise the harm to a running desktop and performance WILL be poor.
+Note that if you do NOT specify an intensity, Triglav uses dynamic mode which is designed to minimise the harm to a running desktop and performance WILL be poor.
-The lower limit to intensity with scrypt is usually 8 and sgminer will prevent it going too low.
+The lower limit to intensity with scrypt is usually 8 and Triglav will prevent it going too low.

 SUMMARY: Setting this for reasonable hashrates is mandatory.